 Along the way, John and I had three daughters: Catarina, Francesca and Gabriella.
 All three of them were into soccer and track and played on some pretty good teams at Naples High.
 Needless to say, almost every weekend was spent driving all over the state to soccer games and track meets.

 Catarina and her husband now live in Oxford, Mississippi, where she teaches at the University of Mississippi and runs ragged after my grandsons William and Emilio.
 Francesca graduated from UF Law and also obtained a Master of Science in Real Estate.
-She has returned to Naples and is practicing law with one of the best firms in town.
+She and her husband Claudio live in Naples, and she is practicing law with one of the best firms in town.
 Gabriella graduated from UF and then from Washington & Lee University's School of Law and is now a Commissioner with Florida's Public Service Commission.
 I am so very proud of my children and their accomplishments, and I am looking forward to seeing them make their own way in the world.

 I have always had the desire to run for public office to allow me to serve my community by taking what I’ve learned at the local level to the state level.
 In 2010, when my youngest daughter headed off to college, I became an “empty nester.”
 My law practice—which had been hectic, fast-paced and non-stop for 30 years—began to slow down during the economic downturn, and nearing age 60 I thought maybe it was time to start thinking about retirement.
 Instead, I seized the opportunity to continue to serve my community and ran for public office.
 I was elected to the Florida House in 2010 and haven’t looked back.